 Inside the plane as we were loading

 On top of that discomfort, the food in economy was absolute crap.
-Honestly the worst airplane meal I’ve had in years.
+Honestly the worst airplane meal I’ve had in years — and like I said I fly regularly.
 There was a girl sitting two seats away from me, and I wish I’d gotten a picture of her expression when she tasted… it was absolutely funny.
 So much so that I broke into a full belly laugh and we bonded over just how horrible the food was.

-It was some sort of chicken and couscous thing that had an odd taste, and made me wonder how many of us we’re gonna be sick later (in fact that next day I had impressively loose bowels when usually flying constipates me).
+It was some sort of chicken and couscous thing that had an odd taste, and made me wonder how many of us we’re gonna be sick later (in fact that next day I had impressively loose bowels when flying internationally usually constipates me a bit).

 Then there was some sort of feta and cucumber salad thing, which just tasted odd — like something was just seriously off about it.
 We were all joking about “how can you screw up chicken and couscous, let alone a feta and cucumber salad?”
-In fact the ONLY tasty thing on the platter was this chocolate mouse thing.
+In fact the ONLY tasty thing on the platter was at all tasty was this chocolate mousse thing.

 The breakfast sandwich that they gave us a few hours later had a bizarre texture but a fairly decent taste — some people can really be picky about texture and would have been put off by it, me not so much.
-It was advertised as an egg and provolone with a sauce, they called a bistro sauce (usually: ketchup, lemon juice, mayonnaise, spicy brown mustard, garlic, horseradish, parsley, Hungarian paprika, cajun seasoning, and Worcestershire sauce) — but to me it just tasted like a combo of a lot of mayo, flavored with Worcestershire and Sriracha.
+It was advertised as an egg and provolone with a sauce, they advertised as a bistro sauce (if you’re unfamiliar it’s usually made with: ketchup, lemon juice, mayonnaise, spicy brown mustard, garlic, horseradish, parsley, Hungarian paprika, cajun seasoning, and Worcestershire sauce) — but to me it just tasted like a combo of a lot of mayo, flavored with Worcestershire and Sriracha.

-For my return flight as I said I upgraded to business where again I got the window seat.
-These seats were way more comfortable in that I could actually stand up easily (assuming the seat was reclined) … and they reclined to fully flat, or partially, depending on how you set them.
+For my return flight, as I said, I upgraded to business where again I got the window seat.
+These seats were way more comfortable in that I could actually stand up easily (assuming the seat was not reclined … as they reclined to fully flat, or partially, depending on how you set them).
 So massive improvement

-but that said, they were still impressively narrow… If I were a seriously obese person there are in fact NO SEATS anywhere on this airplane that could accommodate.
+but that said, they were still impressively narrow… I’m overweight, but not horribly so, but I were a seriously obese person there are in fact NO SEATS anywhere on this airplane that could accommodate me, not even if I were to purchase to adjacent seats in economy because, as I said, the armrests do not lift.

 At the start of the flight (Business) free drinks including alcohol were given out, I opted for hard cider — which included this snack pack of cheese flavored crackers with onion dip, which was delicious.
 I have since researched it and both items are available for purchase, they are NOT things produced by the airline.